mwlon/pcodec/README.md

 2. Determine unoptimized _prefixes_ by taking `2^compression_level` roughly evenly-spaced
    quantiles of the distribution.
    Each prefix is simply a range and associated metadata.
+   If GCD is on, this also detects the greatest common divisor for each range.
 3. Optimize prefixes, combining adjacent ones if advantageous.
 4. Determine Huffman codes for each prefix based on its weight in the data.
 5. Encode deltas using prefixes.